The ReCODE Protocol™ way of eating is known as Ketoflex 12/3™

 It’s not all-or-none.
 Every step you make toward more brain healthy food choices is good for you.
 It helps if you enlist the support of a partner or friend eager to eat à la Ketoflex.
 Strive for better eating without the diet perfectionism that creates stress.
 (Dr. Bredesen’s patients who reversed cognitive impairment still fudged a bit on their Ketoflex™ diets.)

-And don’t forget to consult your doctor before changing your diet.
+And don’t forget to consult your doctor before changing your diet, especially very thin individuals (BMI < 20) who could experience excessive weight loss on this diet.

 The above blueprint for Ketoflex 12/3™ is flexible and requires personalization.

-People already experiencing cognitive decline are advised to try a fully ketogenic version of Ketoflex™ that is very low carb overall.
-Read more about the ketogenic version of the Ketoflex™ via the link below or here.
+People already experiencing cognitive decline are advised to try a fully ketogenic version of Ketoflex™ that is ultra low carb.
+Read more about the strict ketogenic version of the Ketoflex™ via the link below or here.

 A trial period on the Ketoflex™ diet can be very illuminating and worthwhile.